pbernalis/pbernalis/TaskSchedulerWebService/README.md

 - Days of Week (Optional): Days of the week if the task runs weekly.
 - Months of Year (Optional): Months and days of the week if the task runs monthly.
 - Comments: Additional comments describing the task.
-## Actions
-- Get Players: Executes API calls to fetch new players and processes the data.
-- Send Results: Sends the results of communications from the previous day.
-- Update Consent: Sends opt-out information from the previous day.

 ## Email Notifications
 The application includes an integrated email notification system to inform about task completion or errors.
 Successful completions include details such as task name, campaign information, and timestamps.
 Error notifications include error type, timestamps, and execution parameters.